Outsourced-Logic/Skipper/README.md

 <h1>Import Skipper as a personal Chrome extension</h1>

-1. Download the latest Chrome release of Skipper
+1. Download the most recent release of Skipper
-2. Unzip the file
+2. Unzip the folder
+3. Open your Chrome browser
-3. Navigate to the extension management screen of your browser (chrome://extensions/)
+4. Navigate to the URL chrome://extensions/ or the extension management screen.
-4. Click 'Load unpacked'
+5. Select 'Load unpacked'
-5. Navigate to the unzipped 'Skipper' file
+6. Navigate to the unzipped Skipper folder from step 1 and select the folder titled "Chrome"

 Skipper is ready to set sail!